adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-It's slightly better than FastAPI, and database is strangely sleeping far more than with FastAPI, let's keep up on scenario 2.
+It's very close to FastAPI, and database is strangely sleeping far more than with FastAPI, let's keep up on scenario 2.

-#### NestJS PgSQL scenario 2
+#### NestJS scenario 2

 Iteration creation rate = **3/s**